koenvaneijk/tinycoder/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please read the `CONTRIBUTING.md` file (if it exists) for guidelines.
-(Placeholder - create this file if needed)
+Please read the `CONTRIBUTING.md` file.

 ---